BlockDevsUnited/l-earn/README.md

 ## Tests

 Every lesson includes a test or trial at the end.
 Learners must pass this test to earn crypto.
+First you must study a lesson, and when you are ready you can take a test.

+Testing at the moment is done manually in our discord group.
+A tester will have a conversation with you, ask you questions, and ask you to complete exercises to prove you have learned the material.

 A test is available for this lesson.
-Go here.
+Go here to take the test when you are ready!